daptin/daptin/README.md

   <a href="#getting-started">Getting Started</a>
 </p>

-**Daptin** is a headless CMS framework to develop and deploy production-ready JSON API based applications.
+**Daptin** is a headless CMS framework to develop and deploy production-ready JSON API based servers.

 ---